IPTnet/ipt_connect/CONTRIBUTING.md

 ## Preparing yourself and your PC

 1. **Register an account on GitHub**, if you haven't created it yet.
-*For some reasons, some people are strictly againt GitHub.
+*For some reasons, some people are strictly against GitHub.
 If you are one of them but want to contribute, contact us at nickkolok[at]mail.ru and/or execom[at]iptnet.info*

 2. **Install Linux** either into dual-boot or into a virtual machine (of course, if you haven't installed it yet).